Workshops

 You are here: Home » The Event » Workshops

-Here is a list of our 2023 workshops.
-Workshops are on Friday 7th July, to attend you will need a main event ticket and a (free) workshop ticket, this helps us to cap numbers as places are limited.
-Tickets will be released on the 17th of May.
+Here is a list of our 2024 workshops.
+Workshops are on Friday 19th July, to attend you will need a main event ticket and a (free) workshop ticket, this helps us to cap numbers as places are limited.
+Tickets will be released at 12 pm on the 9th of May.

 You will need your original ticket number, that came on the mail from Tito and is in the format XXXX-X. Speakers, crew, sponsors, please put your name or organisation in the box and we can validate you later.